 📖 Kubernetes – my book on Kubernetes for web app developers

 😄 Emoji Bullet List – easily emojify your bullet point lists (like this one!)

 Jump on my email list to get sent the stuff that’s too raunchy for the blog.
-(Seriously though, it’s a once-a-month update on apps I’ve built, tips for your Mac, and other relevant info.)
+(Seriously though, it’s an occasional update on apps I’ve built and posts I’ve written recently.)